Ike Jime Part. 1 – How to keep your fresh catch fresh

 How to store the fish

-4DON’T STORE IN ICE OR WATER
+4DON’T STORE IN WATER

 Well, everyone knows you need to keep fish cooled to keep it fresh.
 Yes.
 I am not challenging that.